ansys/pydpf-core/docs/source/user_guide/operators.rst

 Other optional inputs can be connected to the displacement operator.
 Printing the operator above showed that a ``mesh_scoping`` of type :ref:`ref_scoping` can be connected to work on a spatial subset.
-A ``time_scoping`` of a list type with integers can also be connected to work on a temporal subset:
+A ``time_scoping`` of a list of integers can also be connected to work on a temporal subset:

 .. code-block:: python